Hanabiraa/backend-way/README.md

 > python-way - to study algorithms and data structures, as well as tasks and interesting features of syntax

 > django-way - to study Django, DRF

+> fastAPI-way - to study FastAPI, Celery with fastAPI and etc

 > frontend-way - to study on beginning level html/css, js and other frontend  frameworks